makomweb/design-patterns/README.md

 - command = asking for an action or change (e.g., please set your attack value to 2)
 - query = asking for information (e.g., please give me your attack value)
 - _CQS_ = having separate means of sending commands and queries to e.g., direct field access
+### Chain of responsibility: summary

+- can be implemented as a chain of references or a centralized construct
+- enlist objects in the chain, possibly controlling their order
+- object removal from chain (e.g., in `Dispose()`)